Averages and moments associated to class numbers of imaginary quadratic fields: Introduction

-\end{thm} In particular, we single out the consequence of Theorem \ref{thm_k_real} for the second moment (noting that $k=2$ lies in the first case of the theorem for $g \geq 5$): \begin{cor} For any prime $g \geq 5$:
+\end{thm} In particular, we single out the consequence of Theorem \ref{thm_k_real} for the second moment (noting that $k=2$ lies in the first case of the theorem for $\ell \geq 5$): \begin{cor} For any prime $\ell \geq 5$, for any $\ep>0$,

 \end{cor} This improves on (\ref{moment_1}) in every case.
-Theorem \ref{thm_avg} may of course be deduced from the above corollary via the Cauchy--Schwarz inequality.
+Theorem \ref{thm_avg} may of course be deduced from the above corollary via the Cauchy-Schwarz inequality.
 However we have stated and proved Theorem \ref{thm_avg} separately since it is, in effect, used in the proof of Theorem \ref{thm_k_real}.

-Our approach is to develop an unconditional upper bound for $h_g(-d)$ that holds for almost all $d$, by using the relation between $h_g(-d)$ and small split primes in $\Q(\sqrt{-d})$.
+Our approach is to develop an unconditional upper bound for $h_\ell(-d)$ that holds for almost all $d$, by using the relation between $h_\ell(-d)$ and small split primes in $\Q(\sqrt{-d})$.
 The original observation of this relation is credited to Soundararajan (and to Michel in a related context) in work of Helfgott and Venkatesh \cite{HelVen06} and Ellenberg and Venkatesh \cite{EllVen07}, and has been used in \cite{HelVen06}, for example, to prove a bound for $h_3(-d)$ for all $d$, conditional on GRH.
 Here we prove an unconditional version, at the cost that it only holds for ``almost all'' $d$.
 To treat higher moments, we combine this with upper bounds for the number of simultaneous representations of integers by certain polynomials; this counting problem is similar to computations performed in \cite{Sou00} and \cite{HB07a}.
 Finally, we remark that the methods of Section \ref{sec_higher} may also be applied to prove upper bounds for mixed averages of the form

-for distinct odd primes $f,g$; we leave the details to the interested reader.
+for distinct odd primes $\ell,\ell'$; we leave the details to the interested reader.

-We reiterate that throughout this paper we consider sums over $0<d<X$ to be restricted to square-free integers, and $g$ represents an odd prime.
+We reiterate that throughout this paper we consider sums over $0<d<X$ to be restricted to square-free integers, and $\ell$ represents an odd prime.
 We will frequently combine factors of size $X^\ep$ for various $\ep$; in all cases $\ep$ may be taken to be an arbitrarily small real number, so we re-define it wherever appropriate so that the total factor remains represented by $X^\ep$.
-We also use the notation $A\ll B$ to indicate that there is a constant $c$, possibly depending on $\ep$, such that $|A| \leq c|B|$, and similarly for $A \gg B$.
+We also use the notation $A\ll B$ to indicate that there is a constant $c$, possibly depending on certain allowable parameters such as $\ell$ or $\ep$, such that $|A| \leq c|B|$, and similarly for $A \gg B$.